Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_1.md

     }
 ```

-It's important to note that this setup only allows us to test one market with the configurations we've added above, whereas if we want to truly be sure that we're testing all possibilities, we could use what we've termed as _dynamic deployment_ to allow the fuzzer to deploy multiple markets with different configurations (we'll cover this in a later section).
+It's important to note that this setup only allows us to test one market with the configurations we've added above, whereas if we want to truly be sure that we're testing all possibilities, we could use what we've termed as _dynamic deployment_ to allow the fuzzer to deploy multiple markets with different configurations (we cover this in [part 2](../bootcamp/bootcamp_part_2.md#dynamic-market-creation)).

-We can then make a further simplifying assumption that will work as a form of clamping to allow us to get to coverage faster by storing the `marketParams` variable as a storage variable:
+We can then make a further simplifying assumption that will work as a form of [clamping](../glossary.md#clamping) to allow us to get line coverage faster by storing the `marketParams` variable as a storage variable:

 ```javascript
 abstract contract Setup is BaseSetup, ActorManager, AssetManager, Utils {